vytal-io/vytal-extension/README.md

 ### FireFox

 Unfortunately Vytal doesn't work on Firefox since Firefox doesn't support the debugger API for extensions. https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#browser_compatibility

+### New tab

+The chrome debugger cannot attach itself to chrome://newtab.
+This can result in data leakage to the first non  chrome:// page you navigate to.

 ### Locale override does not mock language data